 The majority of people in the USA move to a new city within the same county or state they live in.
 Some choose to move across states or outside the country.

 Sometimes immigrants and refugees don’t get to put much thought into where they first live in the USA.
-Find resources and tips on how to move to a new city or town.

 Learn about the city or town